What's at Stake

 The American Civil Liberties Union, ACLU of Alabama, and Planned Parenthood Federation of America filed a lawsuit challenging an extreme law that bans abortion in nearly every case and punishes doctors with up to 99 years in prison for providing care.

-This near-total abortion ban is the latest of a long line of medically unnecessary and politically motivated restrictions passed by anti-abortion politicians in Alabama that aim to push care out of reach.
-The ACLU and Planned Parenthood Southeast have successfully challenged multiple previous such restrictions.
-They have never lost a challenge to an abortion restriction in Alabama.
+This near-total abortion ban was part of a long line of medically unnecessary and politically motivated restrictions passed by anti-abortion politicians in Alabama that aim to push care out of reach.
+Over the years, the ACLU and the Planned Parenthood Federation of America successfully challenged multiple such restrictions.

-Alabama’s extreme abortion ban is part of a national strategy to push abortion care out of reach.
-In 2019, Kentucky, Georgia, Ohio, and Mississippi, Missouri, Arkansas, Utah and Louisiana also enacted laws banning abortion.
-Lawsuits were filed and injunctions have been obtained in all of these states, blocking the bans from taking effect.
+Alabama’s extreme abortion ban was part of a national strategy to push abortion care out of reach.
+In 2019, Kentucky, Georgia, Ohio, and Mississippi, Missouri, and Louisiana also enacted laws banning abortion.
+In addition to Alabama, the ACLU obtained injunctions blocking the Kentucky, Ohio, Georgia, and Missouri bans.

 In addition to Dr. Yashica Robinson, plaintiffs represented in the case are Alabama Women’s Center, Reproductive Health Services, West Alabama Women’s Center, and Planned Parenthood Southeast.